Thursday, June 21, 2007

 Heat a non-stick pan or skillet and add a little oil.

-Take a slice of the eggplant, shake off the water slightly and dip it in the besan mixture.
+Take a slice of the eggplant, dab it as dry as you can and then dip it in the besan mixture.

 Lightly press the eggplant slice so that the besan mixture sticks to it.
 Flip the slice and repeat.